ACE Building Services News | Manitowoc, Wisconsin

 • Will your walls need to provide specific functions for your business?

-All food production facilities have to comply with FDA, USDA, or other regulatory guidelines, and sanitation processes that ultimately keep people like you and me safe.
-When you have to sanitize facilities on a daily basis, or sometimes several times a day, the materials, such as the walls, have to be able to withstand wash downs and harsh cleaning agents.
-In cases like these, concrete wall systems using tilt-up panels are typically used.
-The reason people go with a wall system like a tilt-up or masonry is that it's very durable, long-lasting, and it's going to stand the test of time, even with an abundance of sanitation cycles.
-Metal wall systems are also suitable for these uses in many cases as well.Functional-wall-system-storage-manufacturing-facility
+All food production facilities have to comply with FDA, USDA, or other regulatory guidelines, along with sanitation processes that ultimately keep people like you and me safe.
+When you have to sanitize facilities on a daily basis, or sometimes several times a day, your walls may have to be able to withstand wash downs and harsh cleaning agents.

 Design-Focussed Wall Systems